arkulkarni/covid19-report-update/README.md

-"# Runs update of an html report based on Jupyter notebook"
+Runs update of an html report based on Jupyter notebook